derekphilipau/glazypress2/docs/about/README.md

 Glazy is a work in progress.
 If you notice a bug or have an idea to improve Glazy, please contact us at **derek [at] glazy [dot] org**.

-If you have a question about a specific recipe or material, the [Ceramics Recipes Group](https://www.facebook.com/groups/disisdkat/) on Facebook is a great place to ask.

 ## Privacy & Terms of Use

-Before using Glazy, please review and agree to the [Privacy Policy](/about/privacy) and [Terms of Service](/about/terms-of-service).
+Before using Glazy, please review and agree to the [Privacy Policy](/about/privacy.html) and [Terms of Service](/about/terms-of-service.html).